chicio/chicio.github.io/_drafts/2019-01-04-swift-package-manager-linux-macos-create-library-executable.md

 XCTMain(tests)
 ```

-We are now ready to install Swift on Linux and test our work.
+We are now ready to test our `ID3TagEditor` using the SPM on macOS and Linux.
 To do this we will use Ubuntu distro.
 The version used is the 18.04 LTS.
-How do we install Swift on linux?
+First of all, how do we install Swift on linux?
 First of all we need to download the Swift release for linux from the [Swift download page](Ubuntu 18.04 "swift download page").
 The version we are going to use is the one you can find at [this link](https://swift.org/builds/swift-4.2.1-release/ubuntu1804/swift-4.2.1-RELEASE/swift-4.2.1-RELEASE-ubuntu18.04.tar.gz).
 Then we need to install some additional packages.

 ```shell
 sudo apt-get install clang libicu-dev